Haus raises $4.5 million to replace your wine club membership – TechCrunch

 Millennials are tired of being drunk, but are locked into a culture that puts alcohol at the center of professional events and outside-of-work gatherings.
 Twenty-somethings in New York and San Francisco don’t want to spend $17 on a gin and tonic at a compulsory happy hour.
 That’s why Haus, a new direct-to-consumer aperitif startup, is debuting its membership program.

-Co-founders Helena Price Hambrecht and Woody Hambrecht, who are married, have also secured $4.5 million in seed funding to fuel their bid for a more laid back and less alcohol-centric way to party, starting with a 15 percent ABV (alcohol by volume) citrus and flower-flavored aperitif.
-For comparison, most hard liquors are between 35 and 45 percent alcohol.
-Wine averages at 11.6 percent.
+Co-founders Helena Price Hambrecht and Woody Hambrecht, who are married, have also secured $4.5 million in seed funding to fuel their bid for a more laid back and less alcohol-centric way to party, starting with a 15% ABV (alcohol by volume) citrus and flower-flavored aperitif.
+For comparison, most hard liquors are between 35 and 45% alcohol.
+Wine averages at 11.6%.

-Members in New York City, San Francisco, Seattle, Portland and Denver can now sign up for a monthly shipment of either six bottles per month for $144, two bottles per month for $63 or one bottle per month for $35.
+Members across the U.S. can now sign up for a monthly shipment of either six bottles per month for $144, two bottles per month for $63 or one bottle per month for $35.
 Unlike most wine clubs, it’s free to join.
+Haus will also begin a wholesale initiative with bars and restaurants in New York, San Francisco, Portland, Seattle and Denver.

 The genesis for Haus was the founders’ idea to create a transparent alcohol brand, or a “Glossier for alcohol,” notes Helena, a Silicon Valley branding veteran.
 Woody, an experienced winemaker, identified a loophole that allows distributors to ship alcohol direct-to-consumer if the product is made mostly from grapes and is under 24% alcohol.
 Not only could a beverage be distributed straight to buyers, but it can be done with transparency, including ingredients and nutrition facts.
 This will allow Haus to collect user data that big alcohol companies just don’t have.